Pentagon aims to restructure F-35 office

 “They do have a very large program office.
 That’s one of the cost elements that we talked about during the lot 5 negotiations,” Kendall said.

-He said the F-35 program office was larger than most because it includes representatives from the eight countries that are helping to fund its development, and the three military services.

-(This story corrects headline and first paragraph to show Pentagon did not refer specifically to cutting jobs)

-Reporting By Andrea Shalal-Esa; Editing by Gerald E. McCormick and Sofina Mirza-Reid
+Reporting By Andrea Shalal-Esa; Editing by Gerald E. McCormick, Sofina Mirza-Reid, G Crosse, Michael Perry